-If your church reported withheld taxes of more than $50,000 during the most recent lookback period (for 2018 the lookback period is July 1, 2016, through June 30, 2017), the withheld payroll taxes are deposited semiweekly.
-This means that for paydays falling on Wednesday, Thursday, or Friday, payroll taxes must be deposited on or by the following Wednesday.
-For all other paydays, payroll taxes must be deposited on the Friday following the payday.
-Large employers having withheld taxes of $100,000 or more at the end of any day must deposit taxes by the next banking day.
-Deposit days are based on the timing of the employer’s payroll.
+If your church or organization reported withheld taxes of more than $50,000 during the most recent lookback period (for 2019 the lookback period is July 1, 2017, through June 30, 2018), then the withheld payroll taxes are deposited semiweekly.
+This means that for paydays falling on Wednesday, Thursday, or Friday, the payroll taxes must be deposited on or by the following Wednesday.
+For all other paydays, the payroll taxes must be deposited on the Friday following the payday.
+Note further that large employers having withheld taxes of $100,000 or more at the end of any day must deposit the taxes by the next banking day.
+The deposit days are based on the timing of the employer’s payroll.
 Withheld taxes include federal income taxes withheld from employee wages, the employee’s share of Social Security and Medicare taxes (7.65 percent of wages), and the employer’s share of Social Security and Medicare taxes (an additional 7.65 percent of employee wages).

 Note: If a date listed for filing a return or making a tax payment falls on a Saturday, Sunday, or legal holiday (either national or statewide in a state where the return is required to be filed), the return or tax payment is due on the following business day.

 Note: You must use electronic funds transfer to make all federal employment tax deposits.
 This is generally done using the Electronic Federal Tax Payment System, a free service provided by the U.S. Department of Treasury.
 If you don't wish to use EFTPS, you can arrange for your tax professional, financial institution, or payroll service to make deposits on your behalf.
 Failure to make a timely deposit may subject you to a 10-percent penalty.